Urban Guide Quebec

 Winter packing list: Sorrel boots!

 Sorrel is a Quebec brand, and well known for producing high-quality winter boots.
-Traction is good, the boots are waterproof (winter can get slushy at times!), and linings are quite warm.
+Traction is good, the boots are waterproof (winter can get slushy at times!), and the linings are quite warm.
+Similar to winter jackets, you don’t want boots that will make your feet sweat.

 Snow pants are an essential part of a winter packing list for a Quebec City winter.